eliassona/mylisp/README.md

 Naturally I had to implement a Lisp interpreter myself.
 This way I'll hopefully understand why it's so powerful.

 I especially like the macro part.
 It's just an extra condition in apply.
 By adding this condition you get a macro system!!
-The code is [here https://github.com/eliassona/mylisp/blob/master/src/mylisp/eval.clj]
+The code is here [ https://github.com/eliassona/mylisp/blob/master/src/mylisp/eval.clj]

 The first 130 lines contains the interpreter.
-The following lines calls the interpreter to build an environment for the interpreter.
+The following lines uses the interpreter to build an environment for the interpreter.
 Adding standard function and macros such as reduce etc.

-Line 31 to 44 contains the main case statement of the eval function

-Line 46 - 80 deals with multiple arity

-Line 86 to 129 is the implementation of eval/apply

-Line 123 is the condition for macros

 Below are some examples.

 The main function of the interpreter is called
 ```clojure
 evl